m-sureshraj/jenni/README.md

     So if your job is deeply nested, you should manually configure the job.
 [Follow this guide](JOB_CONFIGURATION.md).

 ## Feedback
 I'm no expert Jenkins user 🤫.
 I'm building this tool while learning Jenkins concepts.
 I'm really interested in hearing your use cases, insights, and suggestions for improvements.
-Please file issues [here](https://github.com/m-sureshraj/jenni/issues)

 ## Similar Projects
 There're a few similar project you can found below: